Amazon ECS task definition parameters - Amazon Elastic Container Service

 When this parameter is true, the container is given elevated privileges on the host container instance (similar to the root user).
 We recommend against running containers with privileged.
 In most cases, you can specify the exact privileges that you need by using the specific parameters instead of using privileged.

-This parameter maps to Privileged in the Create a container section of the Docker Remote API and the --privileged option to docker run.
+This parameter maps to Privileged in the docker create-container command and the --privileged option to docker run.

 Note